Sagesse, Journal of Canadian Records and Information Management,

 An ARMA Canada Publication

-Canadian RIM*, an ARMA Canada Publication is an electronic publication, available on the ARMA Canada website for practitioners in records and information management (RIM) and information governance (IG).
+Sagesse*, Journal of Canadian Records and Information Management , an ARMA Canada Publication, is an electronic publication, available on the ARMA Canada website for practitioners in records and information management (RIM) and information governance (IG).
 This resource offers a hybrid approach to RIM-IG by showcasing practical and theoretical articles, publications and scholarly research focusing on Canadian issues, governance, concerns, laws, regulations, ethics, history, standards and practices.

-While the primary focus is Canadian content, we will include articles from non-Canadian focusing on thoughtful challenges to the accepted methods of recordkeeping, soul-searching research in the RIM-IG industry and theoretical and pragmatic frameworks to understand our industry and the profession and to determine, is there a better way?
+While the primary focus is Canadian content, we will include and welcome articles from non-Canadians focusing on thoughtful challenges to the accepted methods of recordkeeping, soul-searching research in the RIM-IG industry and theoretical and pragmatic frameworks to understand our industry and the profession and to determine, is there a better way?

 This publication is a vehicle for you to share your RIM-IG success stories, lessons learned, how-to-do aspects of RIM, biographies of Canadian RIM pioneers and leaders and research in RIM-IG topics.
 We encourage you to share your experiences as this is your publication, and we need to hear from you!

-Canadian RIM, an ARMA Canada Publication’s committee includes: Uta Fox, CRM, ARMA Canada Director of Canadian Content; Christine Ardern, CRM, FAI; John Bolton, MA, MLS; Alexandra (Sandie) Bradley, CRM, FAI and Stuart Rennie, JD, MLIS, BA (Hons.).
+Sagesse, Journal of Canadian Records and Information Management ‘s committee includes: Uta Fox, CRM, ARMA Canada Director of Canadian Content; Christine Ardern, CRM, FAI; John Bolton, MA, MLS; Alexandra (Sandie) Bradley, CRM, FAI and Stuart Rennie, JD, MLIS, BA (Hons.).

 To find out more about contributing articles or for more information please contact us at: email@example.com.